Review | PlayStation 5 review: PS5 is a sensory game-changer

 Backward compatibility

 Thousands of PS4 games are compatible on the PS5.
 I have a library of 150 PS4 and PS5 games combined, and the majority are instantly playable on the PS5.
 For only a few, such as “Overwatch,” “Outlast II,” and “The Division,” a prompt told me I’d need to purchase a playable version again and redirected me to the PlayStation Store.
-Having to repurchase an item I already own is frustrating.
-Sony PR had not responded to our question about the compatibility of those titles as of the publication of this review.
+Since I’d previously installed Overwatch via a physical copy, it did install correctly when I loaded the disk.
+Sony PR had not responded to our question about the compatibility of the other two titles as of the publication of this review.

 What’s more disappointing is that PS5 backward compatibility only works with PS4 games, so games from older eras are not included (this excludes titles available via PlayStation Now).
 This is a far cry from Microsoft’s more robust approach: All games that run on Xbox One, including original Xbox and Xbox 360 titles, are compatible on Series X as long as they don’t require Kinect.